nagashi/The-Traveling-Politician-Problem/README.md

 This problem is based on the “Traveling Salesman Problem”, which is a well-known graph theory problem that has been heavily studied by mathematicians.
 Many resources are available to study this problem under the title “Traveling Salesman Problem”.

 https://en.wikipedia.org/wiki/Travelling_salesman_problem

+The Traveling Politician Project is being written in various programming languages.
+I elected to write this program using the Rust language.